root-abhi/Counter-app/README.md

 For target http://foxapp-exporter.ltx.svc.cluster.local:8001, use http_foxes_count.
 **(This distinction is due to the different metric names in the exporter)*

+**If pod stays in Pending it impacts the ability of scaling*

 KEDA charts are downloaded from official sources: kedacore/keda